 Report the accident to the police within 24 hours.
 If you are injured or in the hospital and cannot report the incident within 24 hours, do so as soon as you possibly can and explain why your report is delayed.

-Note: It is an offense not to report an accident in which another person has been injured or in which someone else’s property has been damaged even if neither of the parties intends taking legal action.
+Note: It is an offence not to report an accident in which another person has been injured or in which someone else’s property has been damaged even if neither of the parties intends to take legal action.

 Step 6: Report the accident to your insurance company

 Report the accident to your insurance company and submit a claim where relevant.

 Note: Report the accident to your insurance company even if you don’t intend to submit a claim to them.
 This is important because if you caused the accident another party involved in the accident may wish to make a claim against your policy.

 Write down the name, contact details and vehicle registration number of the tow truck driver and find out where your car is being taken